About Us

-Rather than treating data as something produced only by institutions and experts, CSAP brings farmers, youth, researchers, and public agencies into a shared system where local observations, scientific methods, and digital tools work together.
-Communities are not passive data sources.
-They are active participants in shaping what information is collected, how it is interpreted, and how it is used.
+Rather than treating data as something produced only by institutions and experts, CSAP brings farmers, youth, researchers, extension services, and public agencies into a shared system where local observations, scientific methods, and digital tools work together.
+This approach directly supports national priorities around food security, digital/data-driven agriculture, evidence-based planning, and improved farm-level decision-making.

 Core Beliefs